Earliest Structures in the Universe can be explained by a Relativistic Cosmological Perturbation Theory: Application: Flat FLRW Universe

-The subsequent step is to derive the evolution equations for density perturbations.
+The subsequent step is to derive the evolution equations for relative density perturbations.
 The proportionality~(\ref{eq:T-nul-propto-a-2}) implies with~(\ref{eq:para-beta}) that $\dot{\beta}/\beta=-H$.
 The system of equations~(\ref{subeq:final}) with coefficients~(\ref{subeq:coeff-contrast-flat}) can now be rewritten in the following form:

-In this calculation, the approximation is made that $w$ and $\beta^2$ are negligible with respect to the constants of order one.
+where it is used that $w$ and $\beta^2$ are negligible with respect to constants of order one.

-Given that the term $(\delta_n-\delta_\varepsilon)$ occurs within the source term of Eq.~(\ref{dde-dn-de}), it is necessary to first solve for the solution to Eq.~(\ref{eq:dn-de}).
+Given that the term $(\delta_n-\delta_\varepsilon)$ occurs within the source term of Eq.\,(\ref{dde-dn-de}), it is necessary to first solve for the solution to Eq.\,(\ref{eq:dn-de}).
 By making the substitution $H := \dot{a}/a$, the following result is obtained:

-In order to relate this proportionality to thermodynamic quantities, it is necessary to express the perturbed equation of state for the energy density in terms of density fluctuations.
+In order to relate this proportionality to thermodynamic quantities, it is necessary to express the perturbed equation of state for the energy density in terms of relative density perturbations.
 It can be deduced from $\varepsilon=\varepsilon(n,T)$ that

 By multiplying~(\ref{eq:de1-phys-T}) by $\theta_\een/\dot{\theta}_\nul$ and subtracting the result from~(\ref{eq:de1-nonphys}), one obtains the following result: